 The objective of motivation is to enhance labour productivity.
 It has been established from the theoretical review with an adequate discussion of labour productivity detailed in 2.3 to 2.8 that motivation influences labour productivity and motivated labour puts enough effort at work to improve productivity.
 According to the review, social compliance enhances motivation and improves labour productivity.
-Therefore, the construction industry may emphasise improving motivation by implementing social compliance policies and practices to enhance motivational framework to improve construction labour productivity in the U.K. The previous studies in the construction industry failed to establish that socially compliance with the motivational factors in company policies and practices enhances motivation and improves labour productivity.
+Therefore, the construction industry may emphasise improving motivation by implementing social compliance policies and practices to enhance motivational framework to improve construction labour productivity in the U.K. The previous studies in the construction industry failed to establish that socially compliance with the motivational factors in company policies and practices enhances motivation and improves labour productivity and practices motivation and practices and practices and practices in the motivational factors in company policies and practices enhances motivation and improves labour productivity and practices enhances motivation and improves labour productivity failed to establish that socially compliance with the motivational factors in company policies and practices enhances motivation and improves labour productivity and understanding of the relationship between social compliance, motivation, and productivity.
 In this study, 49 motivational factors influencing labour productivity from construction and other industries articles are examined by bringing them together in four groups based on the motivation theories, and the past studies' classifications constituted organisational, economic, physical, and physiological / socio-psychological factors.
 The grouping is to determine the most influential group among them statistically later on-site and determine which factors most significantly influence labour productivity.
 Each of these groupings interacts and influences one another, providing a harmonised compliance which enhances motivation and productivity.
 The factor groupings can be used separately to enhance motivation; together, will increase productivity.
 The groupings for this framework below, adapted from Kazaz et al. (2008), are the most cited groupings that relate to the current research work derived by Vroom (1964).